Arksine/moonraker/docs/web_api.md

 announcements work and recommendations for your implementation.

 #### List announcements
-Retreives a list of current announcements.
+Retrieves a list of current announcements.
 The `include_dismissed` argument is optional and defaults to `true`.
 If set to `false` dismissed entries will be omitted from the return value.